Marie-Lou Laprise

 Interests

-• Decision-making, collective intelligence, human-AI interaction
+• Decision-making, collective intelligence, social prediction

 Education